 The film is something of a stylistic comeback for director David Gordon Green, here returning to his arthouse, Terence Malick-inspired roots after spending the last few years directing increasingly poor comedy movies.
-Sadly though, instead of an organic return to form it seems more like a self-conscious return to his initial directorial house style after a few years on the receiving end of negative reviews for his comedy efforts, which means the film didn’t really interest me as much as either his early work (his 2000 debut “George Washington”) or even some of the comedies he’s directed.
-For all its faults, “Pineapple Express” is probably my favourite thing he’s done, and by saying that statement out loud, I will surely find myself banished by any critical community who would be willing to have me join.
+Sadly though, instead of an organic return to form it seems more like a self-conscious return to his initial directorial house style after a few years on the receiving end of negative reviews for his comedy efforts, which means the film didn’t really interest me as much as either his early work or even some of the comedies he’s directed.

-“Joe” is a film that I wanted to like far more than I did, not least because it’s giving a talented actor and a talented director a chance to prove their worth- it’s just a shame it all seems so forced, without the naturalism that has fed into their best works.
+Joe is a film that I wanted to like far more than I did, not least because it’s giving a talented actor and a talented director a chance to prove their worth.
+It just seems so forced, without the naturalism that has fed into Gordon Green’s best works.